 - We provide a balance of child-led and adult-led experiences for all children that meet the curriculum expectations for 'Communication and language' and 'Literacy'.
-These include: - sharing high-quality stories and poems - learning a range of nursery rhymes and action rhymes - o activities that develop focused listening and attention, including oral blending - o attention to high-quality language. - We ensure Nursery children are well prepared to begin learning grapheme-phoneme correspondences (GPCs) and blending in Reception.
+These include: - o A language rich environment where adults talk to children throughout the day - sharing high-quality stories and poems - o learning a range of nursery rhymes and action rhymes - o activities that develop focused listening and attention, including oral blending - o attention to high-quality language. - We ensure Nursery children are well prepared to begin learning grapheme-phoneme correspondences (GPCs) and blending in Reception.